balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   }
   ```

-  The first medium found in the `target_devices` list will be used for provisioning, and it will become the main storage of your device once flashing is complete.
+  The first medium found in the `target_devices` list will be used for provisioning and it will become the main storage of your device once flashing is complete.

-  Available options for <code>target_devices</code> are:
+  Available target devices are:
     - <code>mmcblk0</code> - on-board eMMC.
 Unless overriden, this option is the default for the AGX Orin Devkit 64GB
     - <code>sda</code> - removable drives like USB flash keys or SSDs
     - <code>nvme0n1</code> - NVMe drive